shuibingchen/VMI_Organoid/README.md

-# Vascularized Macrophage-Islet Organoids to Model Immune-Mediated Pancreatic $\\beta$ cell Pyroptosis upon Viral Infection
+# Vascularized Macrophage-Islet Organoids to Model Immune-Mediated Pancreatic $$\beta$$ cell Pyroptosis upon Viral Infection

 This repository contains the R scripts necessary to perform the analysis in our manuscript *Liuliu Yang et al.* "Vascularized Macrophage-Islet Organoids to Model